 Those who’ve always believed in the hustle may consider this balanced lifestyle laziness or something negative.

 This constant affirmation of your thought process and vilification of others can lead to severe value conflicts.

 Final Words: How to Resolve a Value Conflict

-Resolving it requires unlearning past beliefs and rebuilding the foundation of thought processes, which is precisely why resolving value conflict is essential for moving out of your comfort zone and evolving as a person.
+Resolving it requires unlearning past beliefs and rebuilding the foundation of thought processes, which is truly important to move out of your comfort zone and evolve as a person.